Capacity modelling essentials: Understanding past performance and forecasting the future

 For the purposes of this exercise, Shane showed the following chart, asking us to imagine that it’s the end of 2018 and we’re looking to forecast for 2019.

-Shane recommends doing the math backwards.
+Shane recommends doing the maths backwards.
 Start with productivity and multiply it by the expected number of recruiters to get your forecasted number of signs.
 You can use these numbers to tell finance how many people you’re equipped to hire each quarter.

 You now have a capacity model!
 You can now answer questions such as how many recruiters and sourcers you have supporting each group and how that’s changed over time, how much harder it is to hire in one department compared to another, how many recruiters you need to support next year’s hiring plan and more.